-On May 7, the Library will host our spring Book and Bagel.
+On May 7, the Library hosted our spring Book and Bagel.
 The book: Joshua: A Brooklyn Tale by Andrew Kane explores 3 lives – Joshua, a black man struggling; Rachel, rebellious daughter of a Hassidic rabbi; and Paul, privileged but wanting to escape a difficult past.
-This book is bound to stimulate and interest.
-See you May 7 at 1 p.m.

 The Milton Weinberg Library Page Passover 2017 Recipes are here!
 Click here for all the yumminess!
 Looking for the Library’s collected Passover recipes?
 Click for all the recipes, including booklets from previous years!
 Passover 2016, Passover 2015, Passover 2014, Passover Recipes 2013, Passover Recipes 2012